 When you visit Beaufort, SC – the South’s most charming city – you shouldn’t accept anything less than equal fame for your accommodations.
-And you shouldn’t have to settle for less just because you’re bringing the entire family.
+And you shouldn’t have to settle for less just because you’re bringing the entire family to South Carolina.

 Options at The Beaufort Inn include rooms, suites, cottages and extended stay units…while any number of these could work for a family, we are partial to the accommodation dubbed 808 Bay.

 808 Bay sits between Bay Street (the main thoroughfare of the landmark historic district in Beaufort) and Henry C. Chamber Waterfront Park, with an entrance from both locations – one onto the screen patio that sits between the main formal entrance and the kitchen, and a second that is up the stairs from your private parking area, through the raised back porch, and allows for entrance to the Master Suite.